uviclibraries/onboarding/3-3D Printing.md

 **Note** We also have a Makerbot printer.
 It is semi-retired, and is typically only used for demonstrations at tabling events.

 9. Practical training:
-    - practise sending a file to 3D print
+    - practice sending a file to 3D print
-    - practise changing the filament in the printers
+    - practice changing the filament in the printers
-    - practise removing a completed print from the printbed
+    - practice removing a completed print from the printbed
-    - practise swapping out the glass printbed
+    - practice swapping out the glass printbed
-    - practise labeling and dropping off a completed print
+    - practice labeling and dropping off a completed print
-    - optional: practise removing supports from a print
+    - optional: practice removing supports from a print
-    - optional: practise Hot & Cold pulls
+    - optional: practice Hot & Cold pulls

 [NEXT STEP: Navigating the Web App](4-Web App.html){: .btn .btn-blue }